RayHightower/RayHightower.com/speaking/index.md

 * [Groupon: OpenROV at Geekfest](/blog/2014/10/21/geekfest-and-openrov/)<br/>Geekfest, a weekly event by Groupon - Chicago, IL, USA<br/>&nbsp;<br/>
 * [Four Steps.
 Five Minutes.](/blog/2012/08/31/four-steps-five-minutes/)<br/>Five-minute video summary of _The Four Steps to the Epiphany_ by Steve Blank<br/>Ignite Chicago - Chicago, IL, USA<br/>&nbsp;<br/>

-### Podcasts:
+### Podcast Audio:

-* [Giant Robots Smashing into Other Giant Robots](http://giantrobots.fm/20) by [ThoughtBot](http://thoughtbot.com)<br/>Multiple developers interviewed.
+* [Giant Robots Smashing into Other Giant Robots](http://giantrobots.fm/20)<br/>Produced by [ThoughtBot](http://thoughtbot.com)<br/>Multiple developers interviewed at RubyConf 2012.
 Hightower's interview runs from 4:32 to 6:14 in the podcast.
 The other interviewees are worth hearing, too!

 ### Upcoming: